SumiSastri/NextJs-v13/README.md

 This application demo's the key features of NextJs v13.0.2

-NextJs is updated every month so check the official NextJS docs.
+NextJs is updated every month so check the official [NextJS docs](https://nextjs.org/docs)

 _Pre-requisites_
 NodeJs v14 and higher